NOAA-GFDL/MDTF-diagnostics/doc/sphinx/pod_requirements.rst

 For instance, ``diagnostics/convective_transition_diag/`` contains its driver script ``convective_transition_diag.py``, ``convective_transition_diag.html``, and ``settings.jsonc``, etc.

 PODs may also be submitted as Python notebooks instead of native Python modules.
+See the `example notebook <https://github.com/NOAA-GFDL/MDTF-diagnostics/blob/main/diagnostics/example_notebook>`__ for reference.
-PODs submitted as Python modules may include additional scripts that are called by driver script.
+PODs submitted as Python modules or notebooks may include additional scripts that are called by driver script.
 Whichever format the developer chooses, the POD code must use supported environment variables described in :ref:`ref-env-vars` and :ref:`intake-ESM data catalogs <ref-catalogs>` to read the data into xarray.
 The `example_multicase POD driver script <https://github.com/NOAA-GFDL/MDTF-diagnostics/blob/main/diagnostics/example_multicase/example_multicase.py>`__